-Are you good at talking to people and guiding them in making decisions about their lives?
+- Are you good at talking to people and guiding them in making decisions about their lives?

-3. Get qualified
+3. Get Credibly Qualified

 As John Kim LMFT, author, speaker, life coach and co-founder of JRNI Life Coaching Certification and the Catalyst Life Coaching Intensive, writes: “Life coaching is a craft and takes practice and education, like any other profession.
 You need a foundational know-how before you can coach.”

-SACAP’s range of coaching courses provide invaluable life coach training, that includes a combination of rigorous academic theory with practical skills, workplace experience and self-development, so as to ensure you graduate with the knowledge and skills necessary to make an immediate impact.
+SACAP’s range of coaching courses provide invaluable life coach training.
+Because SACAP is also a Psychology College, coaching courses are able to have the principles of applied psychology incorporated into them.
+Thereby providing students with additional skill sets that will give them an advantage when they start working.
+Additionally, SACAP coaching courses include a combination of rigorous academic theory with practical skills, workplace experience and self-development.
+This ensures that graduates graduate with the knowledge and skills necessary to make an immediate impact when they start working.

-As a coach, your job is not to provide clients with the answers to all their questions, but rather to help them find those answers for themselves.
+As a coach, your job is not to provide clients with the answers to all their questions.
+But rather to help them find those answers for themselves.
 YOU should be the one asking the questions, but the trick is to ask the right questions.